 Duke Energy (DUK) Gains But Lags Market: What You Should Know

-Heading into today, shares of the electric utility had gained 1.44% over the past month, outpacing the Utilities sector's loss of 0.29% and the S&P 500's loss of 7.81% in that time.
+Heading into today, shares of the electric utility had lost 3.7% over the past month, outpacing the Utilities sector's loss of 6.01% and the S&P 500's loss of 8.06% in that time.

-Duke Energy will be looking to display strength as it nears its next earnings release, which is expected to be May 9, 2022.
+Investors will be hoping for strength from Duke Energy as it approaches its next earnings release, which is expected to be May 9, 2022.
 In that report, analysts expect Duke Energy to post earnings of $1.37 per share.
 This would mark year-over-year growth of 8.73%.
-Meanwhile, our latest consensus estimate is calling for revenue of $6.43 billion, up 4.57% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $6.43 billion, up 4.57% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5.46 per share and revenue of $26.31 billion.
 These totals would mark changes of +4.2% and +4.85%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for Duke Energy.
+It is also important to note the recent changes to analyst estimates for Duke Energy.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Duke Energy currently has a Zacks Rank of #3 (Hold).
+The Zacks Consensus EPS estimate has moved 0.02% higher within the past month.
+Duke Energy is currently a Zacks Rank #3 (Hold).

-Valuation is also important, so investors should note that Duke Energy has a Forward P/E ratio of 20.7 right now.
-Its industry sports an average Forward P/E of 19.66, so we one might conclude that Duke Energy is trading at a premium comparatively.
+Investors should also note Duke Energy's current valuation metrics, including its Forward P/E ratio of 19.83.
+This valuation marks a premium compared to its industry's average Forward P/E of 19.36.

-Also, we should mention that DUK has a PEG ratio of 3.34.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Utility - Electric Power stocks are, on average, holding a PEG ratio of 3.46 based on yesterday's closing prices.
+Also, we should mention that DUK has a PEG ratio of 3.2.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+Utility - Electric Power stocks are, on average, holding a PEG ratio of 3.31 based on yesterday's closing prices.

 The Utility - Electric Power industry is part of the Utilities sector.
-This group has a Zacks Industry Rank of 150, putting it in the bottom 41% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 149, which puts it in the bottom 42% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.